computorg/template-computo-R/README.md

 Write your notebook as usual, as demonstrated in the `template-computo-Rmarkdown.Rmd` sample.

-**Note**: _Make sure that you are able to build your manuscript as a regular notebook on your system before proceeding to the next step._
+7**Note**: _Make sure that you are able to build your manuscript as a regular notebook on your system before proceeding to the next step._

 ### Step 2: configure your binder environement